Skip to content

 • Non-GMO, No Neonicotinoids – Plants are grown without these chemicals to protect pollinators.

-• 10x Root Development – Robust plants with healthy roots handle transplanting better and grow stronger right from the start.
+• 10x Root Development – Robust plants with healthy roots that handle transplanting better and grow stronger right from the start.

-• Grown in the Midwest – All plants are grown in the USA, and we manage the entire process from seed to your doorstep.
+• Grown in the Midwest – All plants are grown in the USA and we manage the entire process from seed to your doorstep.

 • Fast Shipping and Careful Packaging – Your plants arrive quickly in our exclusive, eco-friendly, 100% recyclable box designed to protect your plants and the planet.

-• Quick Start Planting Guide – Created just for our customers, this copyrighted guide walks you through every gardening step from unboxing to planting.
+• Quick Start Planting Guide – Created just for our customers, this copyrighted guide walks you through every step from unboxing to planting.

 • Third Generation, Family-Owned Small Business – We’ve been helping gardeners since 1957 with established greenhouses right here in the Midwest.